coocood/qbs/README.md

 ##Warning

-* New version may break backward compatibility.
+* New version may break backwards compatibility.
 * Once you installed it for the first time by "go get", do not "go get" again for your existing application.
 * You should copy local source code when you need to compile your application on another mechine.
 * Or you can simply fork this repo, so you won't get any suprise.
+* When new version break backwards compatiblity, a branch with the number of the date will be created to keep the legacy code.

 ##Basic Example